FlowFuse/website/src/handbook/company/strategy.md

  - **Establish close relationships** with other stakeholders of the project - those who have their own commercial interest in the success of the project.
 Encourage participation and engagement in the core project.
  - **Driving adoption** of Node-RED through our advocacy and our actions.

-## Become the standard way of running any Node-RED at any scale
+### Become the standard way of running any Node-RED for professional usage

-There's a wide range of deployment scenarios for applications built on Node-RED and FlowFuse aims to build a platform to help each of them to be successful.
+There's a wide range of deployment scenarios for applications built on Node-RED and FlowFuse aims to build a platform to help all businesses  of them to be successful.
 FlowFuse will solve challenges unsolved by Node-RED and push Low-Code and the extensions of Node-RED beyond the current capabilities.

 FlowFuse streamlines Node-RED for commercial use.
-On many levels FlowFuse helps organisations streamline their deployments with multi-tenancy, Role-based access control, audit logging, and enhanced security controls.

-Teams are more effective with FlowFuse through our collaboration tooling.
-Allowing Flows to be developed by multiple individuals, ensuring quality and correctness.
-Push the boundaries of Low-Code to allow more people to collaborate.

-Furthermore, Node-RED is deployed in many different envirnments.
-FlowFuse empowers everyone to achieve the best results whatever the execution context.
+On many levels FlowFuse helps organisations.
+By eleviating them of their operation burden and help scaling their Node-RED fleets, providing improved developer velocity, and ensure deployments are secure and abide by the compliance of the customer.

-We believe these two points will make FlowFuse synonymous with Node-RED, and make it attractive to individual users as well as Enterprises.
-Value offered will increase exponentially as the platform scales to teams of developers and larger deployment scenarios.
+We believe this will make FlowFuse synonymous with Node-RED, and make it attractive to SMB users as well as enterprises.

-## Drive adoption of Node-RED in manufacturing
+### Drive adoption of Node-RED in traditional industries

-Node-RED itself is already being used today in many industries to connect OT and IT environments, due to the challenge of heterogeneous protocols and demands.
-This shift is part of a larger trend: teams of all types are realizing that breaking down silos has compounding effects on productivity.
-Especially in all kinds of manufacturing and industrial companies, the way of production is changing rapidly and therefore the need to further integrate IT and OT.

-We are positioned to become the Open-Source DevOps for Node-RED solution – a single application for all innovation and transformation to effectively close the gaps that exist between OT and IT.
+Traditional industrial businesses (producing atoms, not bits) are currently digitalizing their operations to optimize their margins.
+They are struggling to acquire data produced by their operations, enrich and combine data from sources, and lastly visualizing and interacting with that data.
+Their production facilities are a mix of legacy machinery and modern digital-ready machinery.

+Companies adopting Node-RED and FlowFuse are unlikely to need to restaff or upskill their staffing to accelerate their digitalization efforts.
+The mass adoption of Node-RED by industrial companies creates an opportunity for FlowFuse to offer a platform which professionalizes the operation of their Node-RED applications.

-## Build an inclusive, high-performance team
+### Build an inclusive, high-performance team

 As a new company that starts small but aspires to grow, we need to ensure that growth is well managed, sustainable and rewarding.